sbabic/swupdate/doc/source/progress.rst

         - *magic* is not yet used, it could be added for simply verification of the frame.
         - *status* is one of the values in swupdate_status.h (START, RUN, SUCCESS, FAILURE, DOWNLOAD, DONE).
         - *dwl_percent* is the percentage of downloaded data when status = DOWNLOAD.
+        - *dwl_bytes* is the total number of bytes to be downloaded.
         - *nsteps* is the total number of installers (handlers) to be run.
         - *cur_step* is the index of the running handler. cur_step is in the range 1..nsteps
         - *cur_percent* is the percentage of work done inside the current handler.
 This is useful